simon-ritchie/apysc/docs_src/source/about_handler_options_type.md

 def on_timer(e: ap.TimerEvent, options: Dict[str, str]) -> None:
     """
-    The handler will be called from a timer.
+    The handler that a timer calls.

     Parameters
     ----------